Rising Fuel Costs – Impact on motorists and heating costs

 So why is this happing?

-There is also issue of the Turkish president Recep Tayyip Erdogan threatening to cut off the pipeline carrying oil to Northern Iraq.
+There is also the issue of the Turkish president Recep Tayyip Erdogan threatening to cut off the pipeline carrying oil to Northern Iraq.
 This comes as Iraqi Kurdistan are about to have a landmark referendum on independence.
-Iraq however do not recognise the referendum and has called on all foreign countries to stop buying Kurdish oil.
+Iraq however does not recognise the referendum and has called on all foreign countries to stop buying Kurdish oil.

 ‘If this boycott call proves successful, a good 500,000 fewer barrels of crude oil per day would reach the market,’ – Commerzbank said in a note.

-Meanwhile, Opec, Russia and several other producers have cut production by about 1.8 million barrels per day (bpd) since the start of 2017, helping oil prices rise by about 15% in the past three months.
+Meanwhile, Opec, Russia and several other producers have cut production by about 1.8 million barrels per day (BPD) since the start of 2017, helping oil prices rise by about 15% in the past three months.

 So, what does this mean for the UK?